Beetroot is nutritious and may have some influence on blood sugar regulation, diabetes complications, and the risk of chronic disease.

 - Juice beets and experiment by combining them with other vegetables and fruits, like apples and carrots.

 Buy fresh beetroot with the greens intact.
-Look for beets that are firm, smooth, and a bright red-purple color.
+Look for beets that are firm, smooth, and bright red-purple in color.

 With the greens intact, you can store beetroot in the fridge for three or four days.
 Without the greens, beets can last in the fridge for two to four weeks.

-Consuming beets appears to be especially beneficial for people with diabetes.
-Beets lower the risk of common diabetes complications, including nerve damage and eye damage.
+Consuming beets appears to be especially beneficial for people living with diabetes.
+Beets can help lower the risk of complications that may arise from an unmanaged condition, including nerve damage and eye damage.